mpmath/mpmath/doc/manual.rst

       mp.dps = 15                 [default: 15]
       mp.rounding = 'nearest'     [default: 'nearest']

-The term *precision* (**prec**) always refers to the arithmetic precision measured in bits.
-The *decimal precision* is called the **dps** (short for *decimal places*).
+The term **prec** denotes the binary precision (measured in bits) while **dps** (short for *decimal places*) is the decimal precision.
 Binary and decimal precision are related roughly according to the formula ``prec = 3.33*dps``.
-For example, it takes a precision of roughly 333 bits to hold an approximation of pi that is accurate to 100 decimal places (actually slightly more than 333 bits is used; see the section "Decimal issues" below).

-Changing one property of the ``mp`` object automatically updates the other; usually you just want to change the ``dps`` value:
+For example, it takes a precision of roughly 333 bits to hold an approximation of pi that is accurate to 100 decimal places (actually slightly more than 333 bits is used).
+Changing either precision property of the ``mp`` object automatically updates the other; usually you just want to change the ``dps`` value:

     >>> mp.dps = 100
     >>> mp.dps